 I have joined the Home Grown National Park effort that Tallamy has started.
 I planted my first oak tree, and hope to get many more.
 Increasingly I am adding native plants to encourage more caterpillar and insect activity.

-Does this mean I will remove the many crepe myrtles on my property?
-No. But, as beautiful as they are in late summer, I won’t plant anymore.
+Does this mean I will remove the many crape myrtles on my property?
+No. But, as beautiful as they are in late summer, I won’t plant any more.
 Will I still decorate my front porch steps with my favorite magenta geraniums?
 Yes I will.
 It is okay to grow and enjoy non-natives.
-But I am finding spots in my yard for milkweed, echinacea, mountain mint, redbud and serviceberry trees.
+But I am finding spots in my yard for native milkweed, echinacea, mountain mint, redbud and serviceberry trees.
 I challenge anyone who reads Doug Tallamay’s books or watches him lecture in person or on YouTube will be compelled (and urgently so) the way they landscape their homes.

 Being a social media enthusiast (I graduated from the University of Delaware Social Media Strategic Social Media Marketing course in 2014) I kicked around some ideas to share Cooperative Extension’s Master Gardener program on various platforms.

 Working with county agents, we developed the idea of a Master Gardener Minute, using the hashtag #MGMinute.
 One minute or under, the short informative video series will cover popular garden topics at a length suitable for Instagram, Twitter and Facebook, as well as YouTube.

 Yesterday, I shot a few segments with Delaware Master Gardener Wendy Ferranti and here is the first roll out.
 What do you think?
 What future topics would you like to see?